 -

-I am eager to accommodate varying schedules acknowledging that many people work full time during the week and are unable to participate mid-week during the day.
+The sessions are scheduled at various times to accommodate varying schedules acknowledging that many people work full time during the week and are unable to participate mid-week during the day.
 In the registration you’ll have a chance to share your preferences.

 -